Dollhouse: Notable dollhouses

+In the United Kingdom, the Uppark Baby-house (ca. 1730) is on exhibit at Uppark, West Sussex, owned by The National Trust.
+The Nostell Priory Baby-house (ca. 1730) is on exhibit at Nostell Priory, Yorkshire, also owned by The National Trust.
+The Tate House (1760) is on exhibit in the Museum of Childhood in London, England.

 Queen Mary's Dolls' House was designed for Queen Mary in 1924 by Sir Edwin Lutyens, a leading architect of the time, and is on display at Windsor Castle.
 When first put on display it was visited by 1.6 million people in seven months.
 It is approximately 5' tall, contains 16 rooms, and required 4 years to construct.
 The dollhouse has working plumbing and lights and is filled with miniature items of the finest and most modern goods of the period.
 Writers like Sir Arthur Conan Doyle and Rudyard Kipling contributed special books which were written and bound in scale size.